 Abbey, Edward.
 The alpha to my omega.
 All works but primarily Desert Solitaire.
-This is sacred shit so read it thoroughly and often.
-Take notes, underline, highlight, then reread as necessary.
+This is sacred shit so read it thoroughly and frequently.
+Take notes, dog-ear pages, underline, highlight, then reread as necessary.
 No other book has had an effect on my life like this one; I am fortunate to own a signed copy.
 (Signed by me, that is.)

 Carlin, George.
 Preface in Brain Droppings, posted in the entry below.
 Like Carlin, I am a personal optimist but a considerable (and somewhat inconsiderate) skeptic of humanity.
 See also various videos of his online (e.g., Save the Planet).

 London, Jack.
 The Call of the Wild.
 Within each of us a primordial beast lays in wait.

 Twain, Mark.
 Roughing It and others.
 All Twain should be required reading in school (and life is school), as far as I be concerned.

 Ryback, Eric.
 The High Adventure of Eric Ryback.
 Besides War and Peace and a few other children’s tomes, this was the first book my ADD brain ever read cover to cover.
 It would alter my dreams, and my reality.